 Day 2 — NCC Response

-Silva deployed four Assessors to establish a perimeter.
-The Neo-Catholic Church considered the Cathedral a disputed sacred site; unauthorized occupation required formal response.
+Cardinal Silva deployed four Assessors.
+The Neo-Catholic Church classified the relay chamber's electromagnetic environment as a neurological hazard — twenty-three people living in it for an extended period was unacceptable risk.
 Silva's orders were clear: contain, negotiate, resolve without violence.
-The Assessors took positions at cardinal points around the structure.
+The Assessors took positions at the entrance.

 Days 3–16 — The Paper Negotiations

-For fourteen days, handwritten messages passed between Moreau and Silva.
-Through the sealed door.
-On physical paper.
-Neither trusted electronic communication within the Cathedral's interference field.
-The notes were formal, careful, almost courteous — two people who disagreed about everything except the importance of what they were disagreeing about.
+For fourteen days, handwritten messages passed between Moreau and Silva through the sealed door.
+Physical paper — the Cathedral's electromagnetic interference disrupted digital communication.
+The notes were formal, careful, almost courteous.
+Two people who disagreed about everything except the importance of what they were disagreeing about.

 "The Cathedral belongs to all who hear it." — Moreau, Day 7